fdazen/fda-documentation/reports.md

 - Similarly, revenue is counted on the night it is consumed - i.e. if there’s a reservation that is made today for 6 months in the future, that revenue will only show up on reports 6 months down the line.
 There is no report that lets you count revenue on the same night that a deposit was entered for example.

-- The Manager’s Report Day, Period TD (ie Month TD) and Year TD columns.
+- <p>The Manager’s Report Day, Period TD (ie Month TD) and Year TD columns.
 Day = the date entered in the Run For Date field Period TD = from the start of the current month up to and including the Run For Date date Year TD = from the Fiscal Year Start up to and including Run For Date However, if Fiscal Year Start = Run For Date then all 3 columns will be equal.
 The Period TD column counts values from the 1st day of the month selected in the Run For Date up to and including the Run For Date date.
 Some examples:
-If I run the report with a Fiscal Year Start of 2015-01-01 and a Run For Date of 2015-06-25 we have….
+	- If I run the report with a Fiscal Year Start of 2015-01-01 and a Run For Date of 2015-06-25 we have….
 	Day = 2015-06-25
 	Period TD = 2015-06-01 -> 2015-06-25
 	Year TD = 2015-01-01 -> 2015-06-25
-BE CAREFUL THOUGH, if the following parameters are selected:
+	**BE CAREFUL THOUGH**, if the following parameters are selected:
 	Fiscal Year Start of 2015-05-04
 	Run For Date of 2015-05-25
 	Then we have:
 	Day = 2015-05-25
 	Period TD = 2015-05-04 -> 2015-05-25

-Year TD = 2015-05-04 -> 2015-05-25

-In this case then the Period TD = Year TD
+	Year TD = 2015-05-04 -> 2015-05-25 -> In this case then the Period TD = Year TD
-Some customers may have issues where Additional Revenue shows up on reports as something like “Incidental” or “Not defined”.
+- Some customers may have issues where Additional Revenue shows up on reports as something like “Incidental” or “Not defined”.
 This is because they have not set up revenue categories/labels correctly.
 To fix this, they have to create the labels and/or categories as required in v2 and then apply them to charges.
 This will not automatically fix historical data.
 If they want labels and categories applied to historical data then you will have to ask either me or Shane to ‘resync their transactions’.

-One thing that should not ever be done in V2 is renaming labels/categories.
-If a customer wants a different label then they should deactivate the old one and create a new label.
-Renaming them will break the link between charges and labels/categories and cause them to be sent as ‘Not Defined’.
+- One thing that **should not** be done in V2 is renaming charges and labels/categories.
+If a customer wants a different charge name or label then they should deactivate the old one and create a new label.
+Renaming them will break the link between charges and labels/categories and cause labels and categories to be sent as ‘Not Defined’.</p>